 Crohn's disease is a chronic inflammatory condition involving the small intestine, most often the lower part called the ileum.
 However, inflammation may also affect the entire digestive tract, including the mouth, esophagus, stomach, duodenum, appendix or anus.
-Crohn's disease is also called ileitis or enteritis.
-Crohn's disease affects a half million Americans, many aged 15 to 35 years.
+It is also called ileitis or enteritis and affects about half million Americans, many aged 15 to 35 years.

-Light exercise such as walking may be helpful for some people with Crohn's disease.
+Light exercise such as walking may be helpful for some people.
 People with mild Crohn's disease who take a walk a few times

 per week notice an improved sense of well-being and quality of life.